As teens dominate figure skating, Mariah Bell, 25, proves persistence pays off

 “I think there's a place for everyone at the top,” said Adam Rippon, the 2018 Olympian who’s now part of Bell’s coaching team.
 “And I think it’s really nice to see older athletes still fighting for a spot at a competition, whether it be a medal or a top-10 placement or just for the performance of the day.”

 Bell trains with Nathan Chen, and she knew entering the Games how their Olympic outlooks differed.
-For Chen, the gold medal favorite who rose to the occasion last week, the pressure of the season centered around that moment, when two performances secured the Olympic title.
-For Bell, the beginning part of the season involved the most stress, and being at the Games “is like the celebration,” she said.
+For Chen, the gold medal favorite who rose to the occasion last week, the pressure of the season centered on that moment, when two performances secured the Olympic title.
+For Bell, the beginning part of the season involved the most stress and being at the Games “is like the celebration,” she said.

 She had no idea what to expect in Beijing, and that has made each piece of the experience more enjoyable.
 While packing, she realized she had never needed to plan for a trip this long.
-Bell felt competition-like excitement for the Opening Ceremonies, which she says was “the most amazing moment of my life probably.”
+Bell felt competition-like excitement for the Opening Ceremonies, which she called “the most amazing moment of my life probably.”
 She waved and screamed to the camera, and her family members back home sent a similar picture of her eyes-closed-with-joy appearance on the television broadcast.

 “I mean, it’s the Olympics,” she said, trying to explain her glee after just a few days in Beijing.
 “You don’t qualify for something past this.
 This is it.”